Lombiq/GitHub-Actions/Docs/Workflows.md

 - Workflows with the `cancel-workflow-on-failure` parameter will by default cancel all jobs in the workflow run when the given reusable workflow fails.
 - When running under a pull request, some of the long-running jobs (for example solution builds and spell-checking) will by default be cancelled when a subsequent commit triggers them again.
 This is based on the [concurrency](https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions#concurrency) feature and governed by the `cancel-in-progress-for-this-pr` parameter.
+  - If you have multiple parent workflows running in parallel that both have a job calling the same reusable workflow, make sure that their display names are different from each other, because the `github.workflow` context variable is also used in the construction of the concurrency key to be able to distinguish such jobs.
   - Some of these workflows (mainly solution builds) also have an optional `parent-job-name` parameter.
 Use this to distinguish different jobs in the same parent workflow that call the same reusable workflow, otherwise they will conflict with each other.

 ## .NET Core and Orchard Core builds